masoodbinmohammad/blog/blog/2020-01-13/index.md

 It is always a great feeling for a developer when the particular feature or an API implementation which he had been working on from so long and eventually that went live and its in production environment.

-But have you ever wondered why you keep getting a random requests from a random IPs once your API or an application reaches to prouction ?
+But have you ever wondered why you keep getting a random requests from a random IPs once your API or an application reaches to production ?
 Have you been in these situations before ?
 If yes I hope this article might help you solving those.

 There are many different solutions out there online to mitigate these kind of API attacks.
 However in this post i will be sharing you my approach and how did it solve the problem.